PmagPy/PmagPy-Standalone-Windows/README.md

 Note: this is a new release.
 There are still bugs to be found!
 We will be making a lot of improvements in the next few weeks, but please feel free to send any bug reports to ljonestrask@ucsd.edu.

 Click here for the [latest stable release](http://github.com/moonshoes87/PmagPy-Standalone-Windows/releases/latest).

+This software may be freely distributed; however, please see [license.txt](https://github.com/moonshoes87/PmagPy-Standalone-Windows/blob/master/license.txt) for details.

+This software is powered by Enthought Canopy.